crosswalk-project/crosswalk-test-suite/webapi/tct-messaging-sms-tizen-tests/README.md

 * A SIM card MUST be inserted for sending SMS messages.

-* Before testing, you MUST change some variables defined in Messaging/support/messaging_common.js for message recipients.
-Here's the variables to modify:
+* Before testing, you MUST change some variables defined in `Messaging/support/messaging_common.js` for message recipients.

+Here are the variables to be modified:

-   TEST_SMS_RECIPIENT          MUST be set to phone number
-                            (different from the device under test and without country calling code) TEST_SMS_RECIPIENT_2        MUST be set to phone number (different from the device under test,
+  * `TEST_SMS_RECIPIENT`  MUST be set to phone number, different from the device under test and without country calling code.
-                             different from TEST_SMS_RECIPIENT and without country calling code)
+  * `TEST_SMS_RECIPIENT_2`  MUST be set to phone number, different from the device under test, different from TEST_SMS_RECIPIENT and without country calling code.

-## Authors:
+## Authors

 * Zou, Zoe <yananx.xu@intel.com>
+* Wang, Chunyan <chunyanx.wang@intel.com>

 ## LICENSE